 Cats are highly trainable creatures, but that does not mean it is an easy task.
 Training any cat can be a challenge.
 Some feline breeds are easier to train than others, the Maine Coon cat included.
 These cats are often taught to play fetch and other games, so it is likely the Persian Maine Coon mix might be easier to train than other cat breeds.

 Whether you plan to train your cat to do tricks, some basic training is necessary for being a feline owner.
 They need to be trained in appropriate behavior and deterred from troublesome traits like scratching furniture and getting aggressive with other pets in the home.

 - Using the litter box

 - Commands like sit, stay, jump, roll over, high five, play a game, etc.

 - Tricks and games

 Felines tend to respond better to shorter training sessions.
 They have a truly short attention span and are notoriously stubborn.
 Training a cat must happen on their terms, not yours.
 Try to keep training sessions short and frequent.
 You must stay calm.
 Cats will notice your frustration and lose interest quickly.
 Persistence is vital when it comes to training cats.
 Positive behavior reinforcement and training rewards help a great deal.
-Cats love treats and attention.

 Cats do not respond well to being punished.
 Instead of teaching them that specific behavior is wrong, punishing cats scares them and triggers anxiety, stress, and unruly behavior.
 Cats do better with consistent, regular reinforcement.
 For example, if they are constantly scratching the couch, say no and clap your hands or make a noise every time you see it.
-Yelling at the cat and pointing at the sofa will not get the message across.

 Start training as early as possible with cats.
 The younger, the better.
 Cats need to learn how to be around people and other animals.
 They need to be comfortable with being picked up and handled if they live in homes with many people and children.